-- 1. Complete mandatory Department of Nursing and clinical agency clearances - 2.
-Write specific personal objectives for the practicum, a tentative schedule, and how she/he will complement the cooperating institution. - 3.
-Participate in seminars or discussions. - 4.
-Complete clinical logs that document the experiences and fulfill the course and personal objectives.
+- 1. Submit to the Graduate Coordinator evidence of a current PA RN license, current malpractice insurance (1,000,000/3,000,000 coverage), a current health assessment report, and current CPR certification. - 2.
+Complete mandatory clinical agency clearances. - 3.
+Write specific personal objectives for the practicum, a tentative schedule, and how she/he will complement the cooperating institution. - 4.
+Participate in seminar or discussions. - 5.
+Write a clinical journal which documents experiences which fulfill the course and personal objectives.